 10. Zurich, Kansas

 In 1918, most of the township’s business district was destroyed in a fire.
 While commerce never fully recouped, there are still things to see.
 Landscape photographers and Instagrammers could have a hay day.
-Bring a drone for one-of-a-kind
+Bring a drone for one-of-a-kind aerial farm photography.

 Nearest Airport: Salina Municipal Airport (SLN)

 So, will you add any of these cities to your perfect travel bucket list?
 No matter where you decide to visit, you should look for the best deals.
-You can count on The Parking Spot for savings on parking near
+You can count on The Parking Spot for savings on parking near 22 major airports including PIT, ATL and DAL.

-Join the Spot Club today to enjoy exclusive benefits and discounts on airport parking.
+Join The Spot Club today to enjoy exclusive benefits and discounts on airport parking.